 Losing place.
 One speaks of losing one’s place in a book, missing a line, missing a beat while reading.
 But place?
 How might it be possible to lose that?

 As a child, moving from one country to the other and back again, across the dark stretch of the Indian Ocean, I often felt I had lost place.
-A house with…This post is in: Artists Collaborate with Neurologists,Journal of Neuro-Aesthetic Theory #2 (2000-02)
+A …This post is in: Artists Collaborate with Neurologists,Journal of Neuro-Aesthetic Theory #2 (2000-02)